PANCE Blueprint EENT (7%)

 Patient with dacryoadenitis will present as → a 32-year-old woman presents to the emergency department with a 2-day history of pain, redness, and swelling in the outer corner of her right eye.
 She denies any vision changes, discharge, or trauma.
 She has no significant past medical history and is not on any medications.
 On physical examination, you note localized erythema and swelling over the lateral aspect of her right upper eyelid.
 Her visual acuity is normal, and there is no proptosis.

-Dacryoadenitis is inflammation of lacrimal (tear-producing) glands usually caused by bacteria or a virus that initiates the inflammation (supratemporal)
+Dacryoadenitis is the inflammation of the lacrimal (tear-producing) gland, commonly caused by infection (bacterial or viral) or systemic inflammatory conditions (supratemporal)

 TX: